jericdei/patient-app/README.md

 docker compose exec web yarn dev
 ```

-After successful building and running the containers, you can access the app using the following on http://patient.localhost.
+After successful building and running the containers (if using Docker), you can access the app using the following on http://patient.localhost.

+## Administrator Login

+These are the credentials for logging in the Administrator user:

+-   Email: `admin@example.com`
+-   Password: `password`